jundalisay/superb/content/en/research/huygens/light/chapter-01b.md

 If light requires 1 hour to traverse the space between the Earth and the Moon, it follows that the Earth having arrived at `B`, the shadow which it casts, or the interruption of the light, will not yet have arrived at the point C, but will only arrive there 1 hour after.

-It will then be 1 hour after, reckoning from the moment when the Earth was at B, [Pg 6]that the Moon, arriving at C, will be obscured.
+It will then be 1 hour after, reckoning from the moment when the Earth was at `B`, that the Moon, arriving at `C`, will be obscured.
 But this obscuration or interruption of the light will not reach the Earth till after another hour.

-Let us suppose that the Earth in these two hours will have arrived at E.
+Let us suppose that the Earth in these 2 hours will have arrived at `E`.

-The Earth then, being at E, will see the Eclipsed Moon at C, which it left an hour before, and at the same time will see the sun at A. For it being immovable, as I suppose with Copernicus, and the light moving always in straight lines, it must always appear where it is.
+The Earth then, being at `E`, will see the Eclipsed Moon at `C`, which it left an hour before.

+At the same time will see the sun at A. For it being immovable, as I suppose with Copernicus, and the light moving always in straight lines, it must always appear where it is.

 But one has always observed, we are told, that the eclipsed Moon appears at the point of the Ecliptic opposite to the Sun; and yet here it would appear in arrear of that point by an amount equal to the angle GEC, the supplement of `AEC`.

-This, however, is contrary to experience, since the angle GEC would be very sensible, and about 33 degrees.
+This, however, is contrary to experience, since the angle `GEC` would be very sensible, and about 33 degrees.

-According to our computation, which is given in the Treatise on the causes of the phenomena of Saturn, the distance BA between the Earth and the Sun is about twelve thousand diameters of the Earth, and hence four hundred times greater than BC the distance of the Moon, which is 30 diameters.
-Then the angle ECB will be nearly four hundred times greater than `BAE`, which is five minutes; namely, the path which the earth travels in two hours along its orbit; and thus the angle `BCE` will be nearly 33 degrees.
+Our computation is written in the Treatise on the causes of the phenomena of Saturn.
+- It says that the distance `BA` between the Earth and the Sun is about 12,000 diameters of the Earth
+  - It is hence 400 times greater than `BC`, the distance of the Moon, which is 30 diameters.
+- It follows that the angle `ECB` will be nearly 400 times greater than `BAE`, which is 5 minutes; namely, the path which the earth travels in 2 hours along its orbit
+  - Thus, the angle `BCE` will be nearly 33 degrees.

 Likewise, the angle CEG, which is greater by 5 minutes.